AdobeDocs/workfront-learn.en/help/manage-work/close-a-project/close-a-project-in-workfront.md

 ---
 # Close a project

-In this video, you will about:
+In this video, you will learn about:

 * Information to review in [!DNL Workfront] before closing a project
 * Why it's important to have updated data